coreybutler/fenix/README.md

 # Fenix Web Server

+Fenix is a desktop web server for developers.
+Check out [fenixwebserver.com](http://fenixwebserver.com) for details.
+There's also a companion [command line app](https://github.com/coreybutler/fenix-cli).
+There are some [YouTube videos](http://www.youtube.com/playlist?list=PL6u9ibuk0pbM68hZONUq-vY39ByaXoJj-) available as well.

+---

 If you're using Fenix, we'd love your [feedback](https://coreybutler.typeform.com/to/Vk0v2x)!

 **Fenix 3 is currently in developer preview for mailing list subscribers.**